RafaelFigueiredo/fluentd-elastic-graylog/README.md

 # Fluentd with elasticsearch and graylog

-This project is a fork from https://github.com/digikin/fluentd-elastic-kibana and its indent to run Fluentd and Graylog
+This project is a fork from https://github.com/digikin/fluentd-elastic-kibana and its intent to run Fluentd and Graylog

 ## How to run?